-We will be running live Collaborate Ultra sessions across 2017/18 as part of the course.
+We will be running live Collaborate Ultra sessions throughout the year as part of the course.
 Keep an eye on the Events & Activities page, and the mailing list, for dates and times.

 If you’re a University of Edinburgh staff or student you can also keep an eye our for the Digital Skills training sessions.

 Not from the University of Edinburgh, ask around and see if your institution/school/workplace offers a similar service.
 We’re definitely interested in hearing about it.